Pre-Arm Safety Check¶

 - The first cause of the Pre-Arm Check failure will be displayed in red on the HUD window

 RC failures (i.e. transmitter/receiver failures):

 RC not calibrated : the radio calibration has not been performed.
-RC3_MIN and RC3_MAX must have been changed from their default values (1100 and 1900) and for channels 1 to 4, the MIN must be less than 1300 and the MAX greater than 1700.
+RC3_MIN and RC3_MAX must have been changed from their default values (1100 and 1900), and for channels 1 to 4, MIN value must be 1300 or less, and MAX value 1700 or more.